-Corporation Business Tax Surtax.
-With respect to income years commencing on or after January 1, 2006 and prior to January 1, 2007, an additional tax (or "surtax") is imposed equal to twenty per cent (20%) of the corporation business tax otherwise payable for such year.
-A similar surtax of fifteen per cent (15%) is imposed with respect to income years commencing on or after January 1, 2007 and prior to January 1, 2008.
-A corporation must calculate its surtax based upon its liability before any tax credits.
-Each of the 2006 surtax and the 2007 surtax is applicable regardless of whether a taxpayer's corporation business tax liability is calculated under Conn.
-Gen. Stat. §12-214 (regular tax) or §12-219 (capital-based tax); however, neither surtax is applicable if a taxpayer's tax liability otherwise is equal to \$250 (i.e., the minimum tax).
+Corporation Business Tax Surcharge.
+With respect to income years commencing on or after January 1, 2006 and prior to January 1, 2007, an additional tax (or "surcharge") is imposed equal to twenty per cent (20%) of the corporation business tax otherwise payable for such year.
+A similar surcharge of fifteen per cent (15%) is imposed with respect to income years commencing on or after January 1, 2007 and prior to January 1, 2008.
+A corporation must calculate its surcharge based on its liability before any tax credits.
+Both the 2006 and the 2007 surcharge are applicable regardless of whether a taxpayer's corporation business tax liability is calculated under Conn.
+Gen. Stat. §12-214 (regular tax) or §12-219 (capital-based tax); however, neither surcharge is applicable if a taxpayer's tax liability otherwise is equal to \$250 (i.e., the minimum tax).
 Conn.
 Gen. Stat. §\$12-214(b)(5) and (6), and Conn.
 Gen. Stat. §\$12-219(b)(5) and (6), as added by Conn.
 Pub.
-Act No. 05-251, §§62-63 (effective June 30, 2005, and applicable to income years commencing on or after January 1, 2006).
+Act No. 05-251, §\$62-63 (effective June 30, 2005, and applicable to income years commencing on or after January 1, 2006).
 [Ed. note.
-Although a surtax was in effect for an income year commencing on or after January 1, 2005, and prior to January 1, 2006.]
+Although a surcharge was in effect for an income years commencing during the year prior to January 1, 2005, no surcharge was imposed for income years commencing on or after January 1, 2005, and prior to January 1, 2006.]

 Business Tax Credit and Tax Policy Review Committee.
 The General Assembly renamed the Corporation Business Tax Credit Committee as the new "Business Tax Credit and Tax Policy Review Committee" (the "Committee"), expanded its membership, and broadened the scope of its assignment to include (i) the study and evaluation of all of the existing credits against the corporation business tax, (ii) the evaluation of potential changes or modifications that may be made to such tax, and (iii) the consideration of "further changes in policy regarding the taxation of businesses."
 Upon request by the Committee, the Commissioner of Revenue Services (the "Commissioner") is authorized to provide information to the Committee regarding corporation business tax exemptions and credits, as well as general tax policy.
 Although the Commissioner is not permitted to disclose the names or addresses of taxpayers, or to produce a copy of a tax return filed with the state, the Commissioner may disclose to the Committee returns and return information of a taxpayer.
-For a taxpayer that claims a tax exemption or credit, or "implement[s] a change in tax policy," such information may include a description of the taxpayer's business activities, the amount of income apportioned to Connecticut and the taxes paid on such income. and the exemption or credit taken and the amount of such exemption or credit.
+For a taxpayer which claims a tax exemption or credit, or "implement[s] a change in tax policy," such information may include a description of the taxpayer's business activities, the amount of income apportioned to this state and the taxes paid on such income, and the exemption or credit taken and the amount of such exemption or credit.
 The Committee is to report its findings to the Finance Revenue and Bonding Committee no later than January 1, 2006, and annually thereafter.
 Conn.
 Gen. Stat. §12-217z, as amended by Conn.
 Pub.
 Act No. 05-251, §64 (effective July 1, 2005); Conn.
 Gen. Stat. §12-15(b), as amended by Conn.
 Act No. 05-251, §65 and Conn.
 Pub.
 Act No. 05-03 (June Sp.
 Sess.), §§ 5, 36 (effective July 5, 2005).
-[Ed. note.
-Interestingly, even though the General Assembly did not expressly authorize the disclosure of tax documents and information to the Legislative Program Review & Investigations Committee, the Connecticut Attorney General recently issued an opinion (No. 2005-027) concluding that the DRS must supply such information if the Committee "determines it needs" tax return information "to fulfill its duties" and the information requested is "required in the course of the [Committee's] duty."]